robintrayler/SIELO_procedures/chemistry/collagen_isolation.md

 ## Introduction

 This guide covers the extraction of collagen from well preserved bioapatite (bone, dentine) samples[^1].
 This guide assumes that the samples were collected using a dental drill or have otherwise been ground into a fine (flour-like) powder.
 If you are working with chunks of bone the timings will need to be adjusted.
-This guide is based on the method published
+This guide is intended for well preserved modern samples and does not cover gelatinization, filtration, lipid extraction, or contaminant removal from collagen.
+If these steps are necessary for your samples please contact Dr. Robin Trayler (rtrayler@ucmerced.edu), or Dr. Sora Kim (skim380@ucmerced.edu).

 ## Safety